 Student Organization Leadership Development

 Student organizations provide wonderful opportunities to learn, develop and put into practice leadership skills.
 Skills like time management, guiding and motivating others, financial stewardship, effective communication, listening, teamwork and inclusion are all competencies that students learn from participating in and leading student organizations.
-The Office of Campus Activities implements leadership sessions and workshops geared toward student organizations.
-Stay tuned for upcoming programs.
-Should you have suggested leadership session topics, email them to email@example.com.
+Campus Engagement implements leadership sessions and workshops geared toward student organizations.
+Information on student organization leadership development can be found on the BOLD DragonLink page.

 What Drexel students are saying about their student organization experience